 Pet Insurance vs. Routine Care Policies

 While they can help you manage the costs associated with routine pet care, wellness plans will not cover the treatment of illnesses detected from performed tests.
-This is why routine care coverage accompanies pet insurance: The routine care plan is a preventative measure while the regular insurance coverage takes care of unexpected expenses.
+This is why routine care coverage accompanies pet insurance: Routine care for pets is a preventative measure while regular pet insurance plans take care of unexpected expenses.

 Types of Routine Care Plans